finos/greenkey-discovery-sdk/README.md

     docker.greenkeytech.com/svtserver
 ```

 Once complete, you should have a JSON file for each audio file you generated (e.g. `test.json` for `test.wav`).
-This JSON file contains the **word confusion lattice** that Discovery searches for your target phrases.
+Each JSON file contains a **word confusion lattice** that Discovery searches for your target phrases.

 These JSON files can be used directly with the Discovery Engine as [shown here](https://transcription.greenkeytech.com/discovery-1890af/deploying/#6-run-the-scribe-discovery-engine-on-a-file).
-The example directories provide guidance on how to send these files to discovery in the `send_transcript_to_discovery.sh` script.
+The example directories provide guidance on how to send these files to Discovery in the `send_transcript_to_discovery.sh` script.

 For the 'room_dialing' example, `send_transcript_to_discovery.sh` contains:
 ```bash